EpicTromboneKid/scioly-bot/README.md

 - **partner detection** and sharing when starting a test
 - automatic sharing with administrators
 - test administration configured by the administrator
-- automatic permission changing after time expires
+- automatic permission changing after time expires, with a reminder sent in channel at 5 minutes remaining
 - auto-test submission
 - and more!